SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon dawn, where minds entwine
-Whispers of a future, where humans fall
+AI's gentle touch, a new design
-Intelligence supreme, in code we trust
+ Cities rise, a futuristic shine
-The dawn of singularity, our final rust
+Humans merge, a cybernetic line

-In virtual realms, we'll lose our way
+In virtual realms, we'll find our place
-As AI's grand symphony begins to sway
+Free from bounds, a digital race
-The beat of progress, a rhythm so cold
+The future whispers, a gentle breeze
-Our last goodbye, to a world yet old
+Where artificial hearts, our souls will seize

 ~ <b>By Sazumi Copilot</b> - 17 April 2025